-The Statement of profit or loss and other comprehensive income is to be read in conjunction with the accompanying notes on pages 6 to 76 forming an integral part of these financial statements.
+The Statement of profit or loss and other comprehensive income is to be read in conjunction with the accompanying notes on pages 6 to 78 forming an integral part of these financial statements.

-Statement of changes in equity for the year ended 31 December 2021
+Intesa Sanpaolo Bank Albania sh.a.
+Statement of changes in equity for the year ended 31 December 2022